tomorrowdevs-projects/team2-real-world-app/docs/ADR/BE_language_ADR_20220110.md

 Technical Story: {description | ticket/issue URL} <!-- optional -->

 ## Context and Problem Statement
-Creare una webapp che permetta l'upload di un file > 2gb con la possibilita' di effettuare query.
+To create a webapp that allows the user to upload a file > 2gb and gives the chance to query.

 ## Decision Drivers

-* Velocita' visto la dimensione dei file
+* Speed, due to file's size.
-* Facilita' di apprendimento
+* Ease of learning
-* Supporto community
+* Community's support
-* Adattabile allo scopo del progetto
+* Fit for the project's purpose
-* Stabilita'
+* Steadiness

 ## Considered Options